JammyJ1mJ1m/JammyJ1mJ1m.github.io/content/portfolio/Games/OpenTK-Game-Engine.md

 portfolioCover = "img/dinky.png"
 +++

+#### Reason and technologies used
 A custom game engine being written in C# and OpenTK.
-The engine initially started as part of first semester in my third year and I have been adding and developing it since.
+The engine initially started as part of first semester in my third year(september 2022), I worked on this fairly   regularly until around august 2023.
+The main technologies used are C# and OpenTk which is an OpenGl framework.

-### August 18th '23 - Specular
-**Specular highlights!!**

-Specular maps are now a feature for models, a simple yet visually pleasing feature.

-{{< youtube 5ERTlKTcgrQ >}}

-Shout out to the axolotl cards 😎

-### August 15th '23 - Collisions
-At this stage better collision responses had been implemented between Sphere-Sphere and Sphere-AABB.

-{{< youtube tQ900XtZkK4 >}}

-### December 15th '22 - Spotlights
-Spotlights had just been introduced and I was fascinated by the effect shown.

-{{< youtube 0PmWyh0bnwU >}}

-### December 11th '22 - Phong
+This project allowed me to further expand into a C++ engine using OpenGl as well as to look into DX11.
+ The engine is an ECS design which allowed for easy integration of new features.

-A brief look at state of the engine.
+A more detailed look at the engine can be found [Here](https://jammyjimjim.co.uk/posts/opentk-game-engine/)
-Basic phong lighting with attenuation was introduced.

-{{< youtube SYJy9BMxpA4 >}}